5 Tax Deduction Tips Every Freelancer Should Know

 For the logbook method, you need to keep a logbook for at least 12 consecutive weeks to establish your work-use percentage.
 Claimable costs include fuel, registration, insurance, repairs, servicing, and depreciation.

 Freelancers who drive to client sites, co-working spaces, or between multiple workplaces often underestimate how quickly business kilometres add up.
-Keep a record of every work-related trip.
+Keep a record of every work-related trip as it happens rather than trying to reconstruct a year’s worth of driving in June.

 4. Professional Development Counts